lunarring/latentblending/README.md

 ## Example 4: High-resolution with upscaling
 ![](example4.jpg)
 You can run a high-res transition using the x4 upscaling model in a two-stage procedure, see `example4_upscaling.py`.
-[Please view the video by following this link.](https://youtu.be/y6qY1eev4H8)
+[View as video here.](https://youtu.be/y6qY1eev4H8)

 # Customization